rbuehler/vasca/docs/tutorials/tutorial_pipe.md

 ### Overlapping fields

 VASCA merges field-level sources in overlapping sky regions in a second clustering step, where the same mean-shift algorithm is used but with a dedicated configuration.

-In case field-averaged (co-added) data exists, the field-level detections are merged in the same way, again, with a seperate configuraion.
+In case field-averaged (co-added) data exists, the field-level detections are merged in the same way, again, with a separate configuration.

 ```{code-cell}
 config["cluster_src"] = {